 Improving Road Transport for Primary Production

-The Improving Road Transport for Primary Production project aims to improve efficiency in South Australia's agricultural transport industry.
-It looks at addressing road transport limitations and restrictions, improving relevant regulations and decision making processes and undertaking minor capital and infrastructure works.
+The Improving Road Transport for Primary Production project aimed to improve efficiency in South Australia's agricultural transport industry.

 - Status Update - Delivery Outcomes for South Australia report ()